 Currently, Ian serves as a Banking and Merchant Specialist.
-He is an expert in providing technology that supports credit card processing, cashless ATM, check processing, gift/loyalty, ATM, POS, merchant cash advance, mobile applications, and other payment processing and financial services.
+He is an expert in providing technology that supports credit card processing, cashless ATM, check processing, gift/loyalty, ATM, POS, mobile applications, and other payment processing and financial services.

 Ian specializes in compliant banking and payment solutions servicing the cannabis industry.
 Building on the strength of relationships cultivated during his years in the banking industry, he has partnered with financial institutions that are now actively serving cannabis-related businesses.

 Additionally, Ian is the Executive Director and President of Los Angeles NORML, a non-profit 501(c)(3) organization founded in 1973.
 As one of the oldest chapters in the country, it is a regional chapter of the National Organization for the Reform of Marijuana Laws.
 For over 50 years now, NORML has worked at the local, state, and federal levels to reform cannabis laws and repeal the prohibition of cannabis by leading the fight to oppose cannabis prohibition and end the practice of arresting cannabis consumers that have targeted our most vulnerable minority communities.

 Ian’s greatest pleasure in life is exploring the world with his two small children.
 He has a daughter named Lexi and a son named Addy who are the light of his life.
 He enjoys rollerblading along the Venice Beach Boardwalk, sailing, swimming, warm water scuba diving, skiing, and is passionate about international travel.
 Along with his children, he considers himself an amateur cosmologist, and the 3 of them are regular attendees at Nasa’s local Jet Propulsion Laboratory lectures.